Raahul-01/HelpDesk/README.md

 # HelpDesk System

-A modern, cyberpunk-inspired Help Desk platform built with Next.js, TypeScript, Tailwind CSS, and Supabase.
-Includes AI-friendly UX, real-time SLA monitoring, rich ticket management, and a terminal-themed landing experience.
+HelpDesk System is a ticketing and support application built with Next.js, TypeScript, Tailwind CSS, and Supabase.
+It provides end‑to‑end ticket management, SLA tracking, and a clean UI suitable for modern support teams.

 ## Features
-- AI-powered ticket routing and automation
+- Ticket creation and management
-- Real-time SLA monitoring and breach detection
+- Comments, history timeline, and activity tracking
-- Ticket creation, details, comments, history timeline
+- SLA monitoring and breach detection
 - Filters, pagination, and dashboard views
-- Terminal-style hero and ASCII feature grid
+- Optional AI-assisted routing and automation
 - Supabase-backed auth and data access

 ## Tech Stack